 APS Refugee and Immigrant Students Take Field Trips to Community College of Aurora

-APS Welcome Center and Post Workforce Readiness (PWR) partnered together in order to take APS refugee and immigrant students and parents to visit the Community College of Aurora (CCA).
-The trips that took place in Februrary and March of 2016 brought 53 high school students and 18 parents to learn about CCA’s programs and degrees, financial aid opportunities, and to take a campus tour.
-The students and families on these trips represented various language groups: Burmese, Karen, Karenni, Nepali, Swahili, Spanish and Sango.
-For many of them it was their first time on a college campus in the United States.
-Many students and parents were excited and impressed about the opportunities that CCA has to offer for them and their families!
+APS Welcome Center and Post Workforce Readiness (PWR) partner together in order to take APS refugee and immigrant students and parents to visit the Community College of Aurora (CCA).
+Students and their families learn about CCA’s programs and degrees, financial aid opportunities, and take a campus tour.